Creating a Personalized Safety Plan: Steps to Take While Living With an Abuser

 You don’t have to wait for things to get worse.
 Safety planning is a way to take back control—step by step.

-• Identify safe rooms in the home with exits (avoid kitchens or bathrooms)
+• Identify safe rooms with exits (avoid kitchens or bathrooms where weapons may be present).

 🗂️ Step 2: Prepare Important Documents & Essentials